EPOSS Cluster Support

 We make also complete further assessments to gain a better understanding of the key area of need, and with parental agreement we may also make a referral to the Special Educational Needs and Inclusion Team (SENIT).

 Parents are always informed if teachers consider that a child has an additional need and we involve the parents and child (where appropriate) in planning to meet the need.

 How are parents involved in consultation about the education of their child?

 - There are two parents’ evening during the year, one in the autumn term and one in the spring.
 There is also an end of year report to parents that gives information about children’s learning outcomes as well as details about their learning attributes.

-- Wave 2 and 3 provision plans are updated at least termly by the teachers and shared with parents, so they are aware of the new targets that have been set alongside suggestions for supporting their child at home.
+- School provision plans are completed each half-term by the teachers and shared with parents so they are aware of the new targets that have been set alongside suggestions for supporting their child at home.